Properly Protecting Your Business from Phishing Scams

 E-mails or phone calls with urgent calls to action.
 Scammers may prompt you to complete a payment or reset a password under threat that your account will be deleted, that you will incur fines, or that your information will be wiped.

-E-mails and phone calls that do not include your name or the name of your company.
+An email address and phone calls that do not include your name or the name of your company.
 Common greetings will include "Dear Customer" or "Member:"

-Fake weblinks.
+Fake websites.
 The e-mail may include links to a website that looks similar to the real company's website yet is unaffiliated.
 There may be slight deviations in spelling, or you may notice that the link has a different top-level domain (TLD).
 For example, instead of ending in ".com," the link may end in ".net."

 You may be asked to provide information online or over the phone that should not be released or for a purpose that does not make sense, such as avoiding an arrest warrant or confirming a purchase you did not make.

-E-mails that ask you to purchase gift cards on your own and provide the sender with the gift card number.
+A suspicious email or a series of email messages that ask you to purchase gift cards on your own and provide the sender with the gift card number.
 This is a common scam that criminals often use for financial gain.
 They may send an e-mail from an address that closely resembles a co-worker or bosses, and ask you to purchase gift cards in large amounts.

 How Can Phishing Affect a Business?

-Phishing scams negatively impact businesses in three main ways: loss of productivity, damaged reputation, and financial costs.
+Scams like this negatively impact businesses in three main ways: loss of productivity, damaged reputation, and financial costs.

 Loss of Productivity

 Loss of productivity may not be tangible, but it is a very real effect of falling victim to a phishing scam.
-When your business falls victim to a phishing scam, it impacts productivity in a negative way on several fronts.
+When your business falls victim to a scam, it impacts productivity in a negative way on several fronts.
 First, your company must take the time to assess the extent of the damage, determine an appropriate solution, and then also notify and apologize to all shareholders or customers who are impacted.
 This may lead to many customer service phone calls and inquiries regarding the incident, which takes manpower to respond to.

 Additionally, your company will likely experience some downtime as you assess the damage and determine how to best move forward.
 You may have to spend an entire day changing passwords and making sure that your banks are aware of the incident.
 This leads to hours upon hours of lost productivity.

-Phishing scams can also impact the reputation of your business or organization in a negative light.
+Hacks and scams can also impact the reputation of your business or organization in a negative light.
 Even if no customer or client information becomes compromised in the event, you may lose trust among your own employees.
 If customers are impacted by the event, you stand to lose even more.

 It is possible for a company to lose business over a phishing scam, particularly if sensitive customer data such as credit card information or addresses become breached.